 We have significant outstanding debt and contractual obligations, in addition to planned capital expenditures related to the construction of Chamonix and American Place.
 Our principal debt matures in February 2028.
-Certain planned capital expenditures designed to grow the Company, such as the permanent American Place facility and the potential expansion of Silver Slipper, may require additional financing and/or temporarily reduce the Company's ability to repay debt.
+Certain planned capital expenditures designed to grow the Company, such as the permanent American Place facility and the potential future expansion of Silver Slipper, may require additional financing and/or temporarily reduce the Company's ability to repay debt.

 Our operations are subject to financial, economic, competitive, regulatory and other factors, many of which are beyond our control.
-Such factors include the potential effects of COVID-19 and its variants.
-The extent to which our liquidity in future periods may be affected by COVID-19 and its variants may largely depend on future developments.
-Such future developments are highly uncertain and cannot be accurately predicted at this time, as discussed under "Recent Developments."
+Such future developments are highly uncertain and cannot be accurately predicted at this time.

 Long-Term Debt.
-At December 31, 2021, we had \$310.0 million of principal indebtedness outstanding under the 2028 Notes, and no drawn amounts under the Credit Facility or outstanding letters of credit.
-In December 2021, our qualifying subsidiaries' \$5.6 million of CARES Act Loans were forgiven in full per the terms of such loans.
-We also owe \$3.3 million related to our finance lease of a hotel at Rising Star.
+At December 31, 2023, we had \$450.0 million of principal indebtedness outstanding under the Notes, and \$27.0 million outstanding under the Credit Facility.
+We also owe \$2.2 million related to our finance lease of a hotel at Rising Star.
+With the exception of our Credit Facility, all of our debt is at fixed interest rates.